ARCHEOLOGICAL TOURS TURKEY AND 10 MUST-SEE SITES!

 7. Mount Nemrut

 Mount Nemrut is one of the most interesting, remarkable, and captivating ancient sites which Turkey has!
 Mount Nemrut, built by the Commagene King Antiochus I in the Hellenistic period, is a temple-tomb and a Hierothesion, the house of the Gods, built by Antiochos to honor him in life and death.

 This colossal monument features statues of deities and inscriptions depicting the ancestral lineage of Antiochos and legends from both Greek and Persian roots, as well as statues of lions and eagles believed to be the guardians of the site.
-Today, Mount Nemrut is located in south-central Turkey and it is one of the not-to-be-missed places if you have enough time in your Turkey Travel!
+Today, Mount Nemrut is located in south-central Turkey and it is one of the not-to-be-missed places if you have enough time in your Turkey Travel Plan!

 Although today, Cappadocia is world-famous for its Hot Air Balloons, it has a very important texture with its historical and cultural structure!
 Göreme Open Air Museum, Underground Cities, and numerous ancient churches are a few of them!

 It is thought that approximately 40 million travelers visit Cappadocia every year.
 The number of travelers as hosted by Turkey yearly known that about 50 million.
-So, 4 out of every 5 people travel to Turkey also travel to Cappadocia.
+So, 4 out of every 5 travelers who Travel to Turkey also Travel to Cappadocia.

 So why does Cappadocia take so many travelers?
 We can roughly explain as follows;